HMS Lowestoffe (1761): American War of Independence

 Lowestoffe now underwent a large repair.
 She was recommissioned under Captain William Locker in early 1777 and prepared for service in the Leeward Islands.
 Joining her for this voyage was a young Lieutenant Horatio Nelson, who had passed his examination on 9 April, and was joining the Lowestoffe as her second lieutenant.
 Also serving on the Lowestoffe at this time was Cuthbert Collingwood, who would go on to have an enduring friendship with Nelson, serving with him on a number of occasions, including at the Battle of Trafalgar.
 The ship sailed in early May, escorting a convoy to the West Indies, where they arrived in mid July.
 She was coppered at Jamaica and then went on a number of cruises, capturing an American sloop with a cargo of rice in August 1777.
+On 21 August, 1777 she captured sloop Phoenix.
+On 12 September she captured sloop Mary Angelic.
+She captured schooner Burford on an unknown date.
+On 20 November, 1777 she captured North Carolina privateer brig Resolution.

 A second cruise saw the capture of an American privateer, and a notable incident for Nelson.
 Lowestoffe sent her boat and first lieutenant to take over the prize, but the seas were too rough to allow the American to be boarded, so the lieutenant returned.
 Nelson stepped forward and volunteered to make an attempt; he succeeded.

 On 25 March 1778 Lowestoffe captured the sloop Swan, Daniel Smith, Master.
 She was of 60 tons, had a crew of seven men, and was carrying a cargo of molasses.

 By the time of Lowestoffe's third cruise, Nelson had taken command of the ship's tender, the schooner Little Lucy.
 Locker and the Lowestoffe spent the rest of 1778 and the early part of 1779 carrying out routine cruises and patrols, until Captain Christopher Parker replaced him in March 1779.
 Locker, who had by now been ill for some time, had recommended Nelson to Sir Peter Parker, who found a space for Nelson aboard his flagship, the 50-gun HMS Bristol.
 Nelson joined her as third lieutenant on 1 July 1778.

 On 8 February 1779, Lowestoffe captured the Vigilant, near the Bite (or Bight) of Leogan.
 The 70 ton sloop was sailing from Dominique to Philadelphia with a cargo of sugar, rum, molasses, coffee, cotton and salt.
 John English was her master and she had a crew of five men.